Retrial Motion Hearings 2014-15

 Final arguments in Suffolk Superior Court last week wrapped up seven days of hearings to consider whether Dorchester's Sean K. Ellis, convicted in 1995 of Boston Detective John Mulligan's 1993 murder, deserves a new trial.
 Ellis has always maintained his innocence, and his attorney, Rosemary Scapicchio, has uncovered new evidence that she claims would have influenced his jurors' deliberations, had they heard it.
 Arguing for the Commonwealth was Assistant District Attorney (ADA) Paul Linn, assisted by Suffolk County Chief of Homicide Edmond Zabin.

 Scapicchio has found two official reports detailing allegations that victim John Mulligan committed armed robberies of drug dealers with his friends and colleagues, Detectives Walter Robinson and Kenneth Acerra, one in 1991 and a second in 1993.
-Acerra and Robinson both later pleaded guilty to a string of such crimes after Detective John Brazil, another confessed robber, turned evidence against the men in exchange for immunity from federal prosecution.
+Acerra and Robinson both later pleaded guilty to a string of such crimes after Detective John Brazil, a confessed member of the men's robbery scheme, turned evidence against his colleagues in exchange for immunity from federal prosecution.

 The relevance for Ellis is that Acerra, Robinson, and Brazil were members of the elite task force investigating Mulligan's murder -- a conflict of interest, Scapicchio argues, for the men needed "to cover the tracks of what Mulligan and they were doing."
 Motivated to "shut down the investigation as quickly as they could, so their own criminal activity didn’t get exposed," they "railroaded a black kid who was out buying diapers," she charged.

-Yet within ten days, Ellis, then 19, and a friend, Terry Patterson, 18, were arrested, and prosecutors' theory of the case changed to that of a "random robbery" by two teens who saw the cop sleeping, decided they wanted his gun for a trophy, and shot him from curbside through a three-inch opening in the car's window.
+Yet within ten days, Ellis, then 19, and a friend, Terry Patterson, 18, were arrested, and prosecutors' theory of the case changed to that of a "random robbery" by two teens who saw the cop sleeping, decided they wanted his gun for a trophy, and shot him from curbside through a three-inch opening of the SUV's window.

 Ellis and Patterson had stopped at Walgreens that morning, and Ellis purchased diapers in full view of ceiling-mounted video cameras.
-He voluntarily spoke to police and told them his story, and police later found his box of LUVS with their Walgreens receipt.
+Afterwards, he voluntarily spoke to police and told them his story, and police later retrieved his box of LUVS with their timed and dated Walgreens receipt.

 Terry Patterson was convicted in January 1995, largely because his fingerprints were found on the door frame of Mulligan's vehicle; yet he was released in 2006 after the Massachusetts Supreme Judicial Court disallowed the fingerprint evidence as "unscientific" and "unreliable."